0/grade-reaper/README.md

 `./grades.py --username a99bcdef --term 2 --loop --bell`

-Prompts for the password, and then loops forever, occasionally updating the term 2 grades, with an ASCII bell whenever anything interesting happens.
+Prompts for the password, and then loops, occasionally updating the term '2' grades, with an ASCII bell whenever anything interesting happens.
+Terminates when all grades become available.